Art therapy: Eating disorders

-Art therapy may help people with anorexia with weight improvements and may help with depression level.
+Art therapy may help people with anorexia with associated depression and weight management.
 Traumatic or negative childhood experiences can result in unintentionally harmful coping mechanisms, such as eating disorders.
-As a result, clients may be cut off from their emotions, self-rejecting, and detached from their strengths.
-Art therapy may provide an outlet for exploring these inaccessible strengths and emotions; this is important because persons with eating disorders may not know how to vocalize their emotions.
+Art therapy may provide an outlet for exploring these experiences and emotions.

 Art therapy may be beneficial for clients with eating disorders because clients can create visual representations with art material of progress made, represent alterations to the body, and provide a nonthreatening method of acting out impulses.
 Individuals with eating disorders tend to rely heavily on defense mechanisms to feel a sense of control; it is important that clients feel a sense of authority over their art products through freedom of expression and controllable art materials.
-Through controllable media, such as pencils, markers, and colored pencils, along with freedom of choice with the media, clients with eating disorders can create boundaries around unsettling themes.